open-policy-agent/opa/docs/content/kubernetes-primer.md

 introduced in the [Introduction](../kubernetes-introduction) page.

 It starts with someone (or something) running `kubectl` (or sending a request to the API server.)
-For example, a user might run `kubkectl create -f pod.yaml`:
+For example, a user might run `kubectl create -f pod.yaml`:

 **pod.yaml**: